 Do you love cats and have some spare time?
 Are you reliable, friendly and polite?
-Then you are well placed to consider becoming a cat sitter.
-Read Cat in a Flat‘s tips below to find out everything you need to know about becoming a cat sitter.
+Then you should consider becoming a cat sitter.
+Read Cat in a Flat‘s tips below to find out everything you need to know about the best gig in the world!

-What exactly do you need to know to become a good cat sitter?
+What to know to become a good cat sitter?

-Cat sitting can be a very rewarding job.
-Before you get started, here are some important points for you to consider;
+Looking after cats can be a very rewarding job.
+Before you get started, here are some important points for you to consider:

-- The visits will include feeding, litter box maintenance, play and cuddle time!
+- Each visit will include feeding, litter box maintenance, play and cuddle time!

-- Cat sitters should send updates and images of their cat clients to their owners at least once a day and preferably every visit.
+- Cat sitters should send updates and photos of their cat clients to their owners at least once a day and preferably every visit.

-- Some owners may be keen to pay for an overnight stay.
-If availability allows, you could be more of a live-in cat sitter.
+- Some owners may want to pay for an overnight stay.
+If availability allows, you could be more of a live-in pet sitter.

-- You should have some form of vetting process which provides reassurance to cat owners.
-If you are not already, it is good to consider being police checked.
+- You should have some type of vetting process which provides reassurance to cat owners.
+If you haven’t been already, it is good to consider getting a police check.
 This provides added peace of mind for cat owners.

 - You should have your own bank account as payment goes through the online booking system directly to your bank.